AZYDEVE/weechat_frontend/Readme.md

 # Frontend - Client application

-## To run the application, you need Node.js installed in you computer
+## To run the application, you need Node.js installed in your computer

 https://nodejs.org/en/